Assessment and intervention under one roof.

 Clinical Supervision

-I offer clinical supervision for postdoctoral fellows and doctoral externs seeking advanced training in pediatric neuropsychological assessment and evidence-based intervention.
+Dr. Keller offers clinical supervision for postdoctoral fellows and doctoral externs seeking advanced training in pediatric neuropsychological assessment and evidence-based intervention.
 Supervision is tailored to the trainee’s level of experience and includes support with case conceptualization, differential diagnosis, test selection and interpretation, report writing, feedback, and recommendation planning.
 For trainees providing therapy, supervision focuses on the delivery of evidence-based interventions, including CBT, ACT, behavioral parent coaching, and PCIT.
-My goal is to help trainees develop fluency in both evidence-based assessment and intervention.
-I place particular emphasis on increasing clinicians’ skill and confidence in neuropsychological testing, and in delivering high-quality CBT and third-wave behavioral treatments to children, adolescents, and families.
+The goal is to help trainees develop fluency in both evidence-based assessment and intervention.
+Supervision places particular emphasis on increasing clinicians’ skill and confidence in neuropsychological testing, and in delivering high-quality CBT and third-wave behavioral treatments to children, adolescents, and families.

 Program Development

-I provide program development and consultation, with particular expertise in integrated pediatric primary care.
-My work includes building doctoral training programs in clinical child psychology for organizations expanding their behavioral health services, developing trainings for schools on behavioral health integration, diagnostic considerations, and evidence-based interventions, and delivering didactics for hospital and healthcare teams.
-Broadly, my goal is to help healthcare organizations, schools, and nonprofits thoughtfully integrate evidence-based practices into the settings where children and families naturally receive care.
+Dr. Keller provides program development and consultation, with particular expertise in integrated pediatric primary care.
+Her work includes building doctoral training programs in clinical child psychology for organizations expanding their behavioral health services, developing trainings for schools on behavioral health integration, diagnostic considerations, and evidence-based interventions, and delivering didactics for hospital and healthcare teams.
+Broadly, her goal is to help healthcare organizations, schools, and nonprofits thoughtfully integrate evidence-based practices into the settings where children and families naturally receive care.

 School Consultation: For Educators and Administrators

-I provide school consultation to help educators better understand and support students’ academic, emotional, and behavioral needs.
-My work includes developing trainings for school professionals on specific diagnoses, evidence-based treatment approaches, and practical school-based accommodations and supports.
-I also partner with schools to provide parent education on a variety of topics, including technology boundaries, child anxiety, and executive functioning challenges.
-Broadly, my goal is to help schools and families translate clinical insight into actionable support.
+Dr. Keller provides school consultation to help educators better understand and support students’ academic, emotional, and behavioral needs.
+Her work includes developing trainings for school professionals on specific diagnoses, evidence-based treatment approaches, and practical school-based accommodations and supports.
+She also partners with schools to provide parent education on a variety of topics, including technology boundaries, child anxiety, and executive functioning challenges.
+Her goal is to help schools and families translate clinical insight into actionable support.

 In-person and remote options